| THE MYTHIC IMAGINATION | |||||||||||

 2006) an examination of the many thousands of sightings of modern daimons,

-gives occasional talks in England and the USA on
+has given talks in England and the USA on

 ||||||||||